rehierl/node-tree-outliner/3-2-0-design-3.md

 Type-1 and type-2 sectioning nodes add no additional requirement to the structure of a node tree.
 That is, because the section's open event is the corresponding event of the section's sectioning node.
-As such, the "open" operation does not require any additional node, or any specific structure.
+As such, the "open" operation does not require any additional node, or any specific node structure.

-Note that using the enter event of the first node to change a section's state to "open" would add the requirement that a section always needs to have at least one node.
-Because of that, the state transition (initialized -> closed) would have to be allowed in order to support empty sections.
+Note that using the enter event of the first node to change a section's state to "open" would add the requirement that a section would always need at least one node.

 **CLARIFICATION**
 The first node's enter event is said to be strictly subsequent